Two Specific Mental Health Tips

 Hence forgetting about the pain is a huge strength, but it also makes us more like deer crossing the highway.

-When we struggle, we need to be able to go back and look at the reasons why we struggled, what was our adversity, and notice our emotions around it, and what we did to get better.
+When we struggle, we need to be able to go back and look at the reasons why we struggled, what was our adversity and notice our emotions around it, and what we did to get better and overcome.

 We need to go back over and recreate our successes and everything occurring during those times.

-If you don’t write out the details of your performance, you’ll forget about it.
+If you don’t write out the details, you’ll forget about it.
 No matter how small our success or large our defeats, we need to write them out, to build our confidence and get better.

 Stress and pressure flow downhill.
 Unfortunately, we can’t handle much overflow.

 We multitask so much, I’m not sure we even know what multi-tasking is anymore.
-Doing more than four things at once?
+Doing more than four things at once or twenty?

 We are also perfectionists, and that means our minds are constantly running, always churning.